Postgraduate Course: Psychological Research Methods: Data Management and Analysis (CLPS11056)

 This course will be structured around ten workshops comprised of lectures and practical sessions, online activities and supportive materials.
 It will familiarise students with both quantitative and qualitative analysis, mainly focusing on handling and analysis of quantitative data using SPSS.
 Both parametric and non-parametric statistics will be covered.
-The practical sessions will allow students to practise conducting analysis using SPSS (statistics package)
+The practical sessions will take place in computer labs so that students can access SPSS in-class.

 Entry Requirements (not applicable to Visiting Students)